 That covers everything you need to know regarding enabling auto-refresh on the web browser.

-The chrome browser has recently started reloading the tab when we are inactive for a long.
-This is quite annoying for most users, including me, who keep multiple tabs open.
+The Chrome browser has recently reloaded the tab when we are inactive for a while.
+This annoys most users, including me, who keep multiple tabs open.
 Hence, I researched and found a few options to disable auto-reloading after inactivity on Chrome.

 Also, please remember that you’ll have to configure the extension’s settings if you want a newly opened tab to reflect respective effects.
 In simpler words, the extensions will only work for the tab that they’ve been configured for.